-2.20 A person does not need leave to apply for review of a decision whether to make a declaration of unacceptable circumstances under s657A, or a decision whether to make an order under s657D or s657E.
-In all other cases, s657EA(2) provides that a person may only apply for review with the consent of the President of the Panel.

-2.21 The Panel's strong preference is for matters before a sitting Panel to be decided on their merits without unnecessary interruptions.
+- 2.20 A person does not need leave to apply for review of a decision whether to make a declaration of unacceptable circumstances under section 657A, or a decision whether to make an order under section 657D or section 657E.
+In all other cases, subection 657EA(2) provides that a person may only apply for review with the consent of the President of the Panel.12 - 2.21 The Panel's strong preference is for matters before an initial Panel to be decided on their merits without unnecessary interruptions.
 Accordingly, an application for leave to apply for review of a decision in unfinished proceedings should be based on the likelihood of unacceptable circumstances occurring because the decision is allowed to stand while the proceedings are completed.